dancancro/great-big-example-application/README.md

 > Given that most Redux apps are done with React and React doesn't have any static type checking at all, I decided that was a small price to pay.
 You can also mix this approach and the other one if you really want to.
 Use the general, un-type-checked, CRUD stuff for ordinary parts of your app (most of it), and use hard-coded, specialty action types when you really need TypeScript's compiler to help you.

-2) Using only generic action classes like `LoadSuccess` instead of `SearchComplete`, the dispatch calls in your components will be more explicit and refer to details of the store.
-> I see this as a plus in most cases.
-Otherwise you have extraneous levels of abstraction and you have to look into three files to see exactly what's going on.
-In most cases, the same person is writing the component, action and reducer files, so what's the point in hiding details in one of them from the other?
-Now you can get the whole story by reading one line of code.
-You should decouple things when the need arises, but you can overdo it too.

 Here's some code from the ngrx example app that gives you type checking for the action types.
 You won't get these checks using my approach.
 ```